-- The student will be able to define investment and discuss what it means to study investments - The student will be able to explain why risk and return are the two critical components of all investing decisions. - The student will be able to explain the key factors that affect the investment decision process. - The student will be able to explain the key factors that affect the investment decision process. - The student will be able to state the major types of mutual funds and give their features. - The student will be able to compare how the performance of investment funds is measured. - The student will be able to explain how expected return and risk for securities are determined. - The student will be able to explain how expected return and risk for portfolios are determined. - The student will able to apply the Markowitz efficient portfolio selection model. - The student will be able to describe the effect of risk-free borrowing and lending on the efficient frontier. - The student will be able to separate total risk into systematic and non-systematic risk. - The student will be able to explain capital market theory and the capital asset pricing model. - The student will be able to describe two important relationships in the CAPM as represented by the capital market line and the security market line. - The student will be able to calculate the price of a bond. - The student will be able to explain the bond valuation process. - The student will be able to calculate major bond yield measures, including yield to maturity, yield to call and horizon return.
+- The student will be able to define investment and discuss what it means to study investments - The student will be able to calculate the return on an investment using different methods. - The student will be able to identify various types of securities. - The student will be able to identify various types of securities brokers and brokerage accounts. - The student will be able to calculate initial and maintenance margin. - The student will be able to explain why risk and return are the two critical components of all investing decisions. - The student will be able to explain the key factors that affect the investment decision process. - The student will be able to state the major types of mutual funds and give their features. - The student will be able to compare how the performance of investment funds is measured. - The student will able to apply the basic dividend discount model. - The student will able to apply the two-stage dividend growth model. - The student will able to apply the residual income and free cash flow models. - The student will be able to explain how expected return and risk for securities are determined. - The student will be able to explain the foundations of market efficiency. - The student will be able to explain the implications of the forms of market efficiency. - The student will be able to describe the effect of risk-free borrowing and lending on the efficient frontier. - The student will be able to separate total risk into systematic and non-systematic risk. - The student will be able to explain capital market theory and the capital asset pricing model. - The student will be able to calculate the price of a bond. - The student will be able to explain the bond valuation process. - The student will be able to calculate major bond yield measures, including yield to maturity, yield to call and horizon return.